 You will also see little kids running here and there, entertaining themselves while their parents are working in the shops.
 It’s always fun to interact with them.

 Last but not least if you love authentic street food, you’re in for a treat!
 There’s anything you could want available all over the market.
 Meat, soups, vegetables, salads, fish, you name it.

-Sometimes there’s bands playing outside of the market.
+Sometimes there are bands playing outside of the market.
 Grab a bite to eat and take some time to regroup.
-This market is huge and you will see color coded maps that state what each section is.
+This market is huge and you will see color-coded maps that state what each section is.

 However, I prefer to just wander around and see where it takes me.
 Isn’t that when the best experiences happen?

 You can get to Chatuchak Market by bus or taxi from central Bangkok.
-It is a little ways out so I wouldn’t recommend walking but it is well worth the cab fare.
+It is a little way out so I wouldn’t recommend walking but it is well worth the cab fare.